yoyololicon/duet-svs-diffusion/README.md

 Some important arguments:

 1. `-T`: number of diffusion steps
 2. `--cond`: use auto-regressive conditioning on the ground truth (teacher forcing).
-Without this flag, the model will generate the full lenght audio at once
+Without this flag, the model will generate the full length audio at once
 3. `--self-cond`: perform auto-regressive conditioning on the generated audio if use together with `--cond`
 4. `--hop-length`: the hop length of the moving window
 5. `--window`: the size of the moving window.
 Default to the same length as training data